 This experiential learning course sees students participate in mock United Nations sessions representing a variety of countries or interest groups.
 A maximum of three semester hours may be applied to the major or minor.
 Enrollment is limited with preference given to students in relevant majors.
-Due to the time commitment of the simulation, members of the Model United Nations team should not simultaneously participate in a second cocurricular competitive activity (Mock Trial, Moot Court, SSB, etc.).
+Due to the time commitment of the simulation, members of the Model United Nations team should not simultaneously participate in a second co-curricular competitive activity (Mock Trial, Moot Court, SSB, etc.).

-Prerequisite: Consent of instructor.
 One semester hours